dcslagel/las-util-django/README.md

 - Unit testing with data fixtures
 - Test coverage reporting

-It has been tested with Django 2.2.6.
+It has been tested with Django 2.2.8.

 The default database is sqlite.

 Future versions will implement:
+- Verify test suite on a fresh install
 - Parse the 'Well-Information' section if included in the upload file
 - Add test for file upload
 - Update interface for multiple device formats